 Can you have a natural birth with twins?

-Lots of women think they have to have a caesarean section with twins.
-In fact, more than 40% of twin births are vaginal.
+Lots of women think they have to have a caesarean section with twins, but in fact, many twin births are vaginal

 If you're planning a vaginal delivery, it's usually recommended that you have an epidural for pain relief, but you can discuss this with your midwife.